RogerLuo-Code/coding-practice/docs/lc-solutions/lc1000-1099/lc1059-all-paths-from-source-lead-to-destination.md

 We can use depth-first search method to traverse the graph and check two conditions:

 1. When reaching leaf node (no neighbors), check whether it is the destination.
-2. Check any cycle is detected, using node-coloring variant of DFS as explained in the [Introduction to Algorithms] book (https://en.wikipedia.org/wiki/Introduction_to_Algorithms).
+2. Check any cycle is detected, using node-coloring variant of DFS as explained in the [Introduction to Algorithms book](https://en.wikipedia.org/wiki/Introduction_to_Algorithms).

 ???+ note Node-Coloring Variant of DFS